pipe2k27/liteflix-felipe-perarnau/README.md

 To handle the endpoint's images correctly, please refer to the developer documentation: https://developer.themoviedb.org/docs/image-basics

+### Evaluation
+- Communication: how fluidly you express ideas and communicate while coding.
+- Problem Solving: how you overcome obstacles consistently.
+- Code Fluency: how quickly, correctly and idiomatically you write code to fulfill requirements.

 #### Tips & Tricks
 - We want to see an implementation as pixel perfect as possible.
 - The project uses Next.js Pages & Prisma.
 Leveraging its specific features is available but not required